bevyengine/bevy-website/content/news/2022-01-08-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @Frizi</div>

-In **Bevy 0.6** types no longer implement the `Component` trait by default.
+In **Bevy 0.6** types no longer implement the [`Component`] trait by default.
 Before you get angry ... stick with me for a second.
 I promise this is for the best!
-In past Bevy versions, we got away with "auto implementing" `Component` for types using this "blanket impl":
+In past Bevy versions, we got away with "auto implementing" [`Component`] for types using this "blanket impl":

 ```rust
 impl<T: Send + Sync + 'static> Component for T {}
 ```

-This removed the need for users to manually implement `Component` for their types.
+This removed the need for users to manually implement [`Component`] for their types.
 Early on this seemed like an ergonomics win with no downsides.
 But Bevy ECS, our understanding of the problem space, and our plans for the future have changed a lot since then:

 * **It turns out _not everything_ should be a Component**: Our users _constantly_ accidentally add non-component types as components.
 New users accidentally adding Bundles and type constructors as Components are our most common `#help` channel threads on [our Discord](https://discord.gg/bevy).
 This class of error is very hard to debug because things just silently "don't work".
 When not everything is a Component, rustc can properly yell at you with informative errors when you mess up.
-* **Optimizations**: If we implement Component for everything automatically, we can't customize the Component type with associated types.
+* **Optimizations**: If we implement Component for everything automatically, we can't customize the [`Component`] trait with associated types.
 This prevents an entire class of optimization.
 For example, Bevy ECS now has [multiple Component storage types](/news/bevy-0-5/#hybrid-component-storage-the-solution).
-By moving the storage type into Component, we enable rustc to optimize checks that would normally need to happen at runtime. @Frizi was able to [significantly improve our Query iterator performance](https://github.com/bevyengine/bevy/pull/2254#issuecomment-857863116) by moving the storage type into Component.
+By moving the storage type into [`Component`], we enable rustc to optimize checks that would normally need to happen at runtime. @Frizi was able to [significantly improve our Query iterator performance](https://github.com/bevyengine/bevy/pull/2254#issuecomment-857863116) by moving the storage type into [`Component`].
 I expect us to find more optimizations in this category.
-* **Automatic registration**: Moving more logic into Component also gives us the ability to do fancier things in the future like "automatically registering Reflect impls when deriving Component".
-Non-blanket Component impls do add a small amount of boilerplate, but they also have the potential to massively reduce the "total boilerplate" of an app.
+* **Automatic registration**: Moving more logic into [`Component`] also gives us the ability to do fancier things in the future like "automatically registering Reflect impls when deriving [`Component`]".
+Non-blanket [`Component`] impls do add a small amount of boilerplate, but they also have the potential to massively reduce the "total boilerplate" of an app.
-* **Documentation**: Deriving Component serves as a form of self-documentation.
+* **Documentation**: Deriving [`Component`] serves as a form of self-documentation.
 It's now easy to tell what types are components at a glance.
-* **Organized**: In Bevy 0.5 Component-specific configuration like "storage type" had to be registered in a centralized Plugin somewhere.
-Moving Component configuration into the Component trait allows users to keep "Component type information" right next to the type itself.
+* **Organized**: In Bevy 0.5 [`Component`]-specific configuration like "storage type" had to be registered in a centralized Plugin somewhere.
+Moving Component configuration into the [`Component`] trait allows users to keep "Component type information" right next to the type itself.
-* **Event Handlers**: Non-blanket Component impls will eventually allow us to add event handlers like `on_insert(world: &mut World)` to the Component trait.
+* **Event Handlers**: Non-blanket [`Component`] impls will eventually allow us to add event handlers like `on_insert(world: &mut World)` to the [`Component`] trait.
 Very useful!

 Hopefully by now you're convinced that this is the right move.
 If not ...
-I'm sorry ... you still need to implement Component manually in Bevy 0.6.
-You can either derive Component:
+I'm sorry ... you still need to implement [`Component`] manually in Bevy 0.6.
+You can either derive [`Component`]:

 ```rust
 // defaults to "Table" storage